cert-manager/website/content/en/docs/tutorials/acme/pomerium-ingress.md

 type: "docs"
 ---

 This tutorial covers installing the [Pomerium Ingress Controller](https://pomerium.com/docs/k8s/ingress.html) and securing it with cert-manager.
-[Pomerium](https://pomerium.com) is an identity-aware proxy that can also provide a custom ingress controller for your kubernetes services.
+[Pomerium](https://pomerium.com) is an identity-aware proxy that can also provide a custom ingress controller for your Kubernetes services.

 ## Prerequisites